-The SPACEWAY 4 satellite is intended to expand upon Hughes' recent initiatives to meet the growing need in the U.S. and beyond for advanced two-way communications services, both business and residential.
+The Jupiter 97W satellite is intended to expand upon Hughes' recent initiatives to meet the growing need in the U.S. and beyond for advanced two-way communications services, both business and residential.
 The demand and need for high-speed broadband service indicates that there is an ample market for the types of services that Hughes proposes to provide through this Letter of Intent.
-These services include high-speed data transmission, high definition video programming, on-demand entertainment, digital music, interactive television and high-speed Internet access.
-Isolated rural areas that are currently not well served by available terrestrial technologies are particularly likely to benefit from the availability of the new capacity proposed here.
-Provision of high-speed Internet service to such areas is currently a high national priority, the fulfillment of which should provide substantial new job opportunities and promote economic recovery.2
+Without limitation, these services include high-speed data transmission and high-speed Internet access, which in turn can be used by third party content-providers for offerings such as high definition video programming, on-demand entertainment, digital music, and interactive television.

-1 The subject satellite has been published through the International Telecommunication Union ("ITU") under the designation UKSAT-14.
-Details can be found in IFIC 2617 under CR/C/2119 as published by the ITU on April 15, 2008.
+1 The subject U.K.-licensed satellite has been published by the International Telecommunication Union ("ITU") under the designation UKSAT-13.
+Details can be found in IFIC 2635 under CR/D/1363 as published by the ITU on January 13, 2009.
+This ITU publication evidences U.K. grant of authority to operate at this orbital location.
+See Pacific Century Group, Inc., 16 FCC Rcd 14356, 14361 n.37 (2001).